 Bosnia and Herzegovina

-In Bosnia and Herzegovina, that has around 250 rivers, the plan is to construct approximately 300 hydropower plants.
-So far around 60 of them have been built.
+In Bosnia and Herzegovina, which has around 250 rivers, the plan is to construct 339 hydropower plants.
+So far 106 of them have been built.
 And 250 rivers are under threat of drainage. (resource: NGO Eko Akcija, check the map of hydropower plants in Bosnia)

 For more than a year ago women from Kruščica settlement started the fight to protect river Kruščica to be dammed.
 They suffered beatings from police officers, arrests and criminal charges, but the brave women of Kruščica didn’t give up the fight for the river.
 After a long and expensive trial, the women of Kruščica have won the battle!